 Banking Basics for Teens

 Bank accounts are essential to managing your money, and opening an account as a teen is a great way to build good money habits for the future.
 At American Savings Bank, we know bank accounts can seem a little intimidating.
-Keep reading to learn about different account types and how to manage your money with banking tools like debit cards and Online Banking.
+Keep reading to learn about different account types and how to manage your money with banking tools like mobile wallet and Online Banking.

 ACCOUNT TYPES: CHECKING AND SAVINGS